Aircraft interception radar: AI concept

 While the Dowding system proved invaluable inputs during daylight attacks, it was essentially useless against night raids.
 Once the enemy aircraft passed the coastline they could not be seen by the radars, and the ROC could not see at night except under ideal conditions with bright moonlight, no cloud cover, and considerable luck.
 Even when tracks could be developed, the difficulty of spotting a target from the cockpit of an aircraft while flying it at night proved to be equally difficult.
 Henry Tizard wrote a memo on the topic in 1936, indicating that the Germans would likely begin a night campaign if the daylight campaign went as poorly as he believed it would due to Chain Home.

-The obvious solution would be to mount a small radar on the aircraft, one able to cover the range between the Dowding system's 5 mile accuracy and the average visual spotting range, about 500 to 1000 feet.
+The obvious solution would be to mount a small radar on the aircraft, one able to cover the range between the Dowding system's 5-mile accuracy and the average visual spotting range, about 500 to 1000 feet.
 As early as August 1936 "Taffy" Bowen, one of Robert Watson-Watt's hand-picked radar development team, personally requested that he be allowed to start research into an airborne radar set for this role.
-This was approved, and the small airborne intercept team set up shop in Bawdsey Manor's two towers.
+This was approved, and the small aircraft interception team set up shop in Bawdsey Manor's two towers.

 At the time, radar development was in its infancy and the other teams were working with long-wavelength transmitters operating around 7 meters.
 An efficient antenna requires it to be about 1/2 the wavelength or more, which demanded antennas at least 3 m long, impractical for an aircraft.
 Additionally, available transmitters were large, heavy and fragile.
 The first AI experiments thus used ground-based transmitters and a receiver fit to a Handley Page Heyford bomber, with an antenna consisting of a wire strung between the fixed landing gear.
 A working transmitter was first fit to the Heyford and flew in March 1937.
 In spite of this success, the system's antennas were still too large to be practical, and work continued on versions working at shorter wavelengths.